 San Diego Zoo

 The San Diego Zoo may be regarded as the most famous zoo in the world.
 You’ll find “100 acres of lush, naturalistic habitats and unique animal encounters” here.
-The Zoo is “home to more than 3,700 rare and endangered animals (including pandas, koalas, tigers, polar bears, and more) representing approximately 660 species and subspecies and a prominent botanical collection with more than 700,000 plants.”
+The Zoo is “home to more than 3,700 rare and endangered animals representing approximately 660 species and subspecies and a prominent botanical collection with more than 700,000 plants.”

-The Zoo is divided into several different zones including Africa Rocks, Lost Forest, Panda Canyon, and Elephant Odyssey to name just a few.
-Africa Rocks, one of the newest Zoo attractions gives families the chance to wander through and discover the “amazing biodiversity found on the African continent.”
+The Zoo is divided into several different zones including Africa Rocks, Lost Forest, and Elephant Odyssey to name just a few.
+Each zone provides families the opportunity to observe a wide variety of animals, some more familiar than others.
 (Who knew there were African penguins?)

 Several different ticket options are available depending on what you want to see and how long you plan on being in the San Diego area.
 Families may opt for a one-day Zoo visit or purchase a multi-day/multi-park option allowing them to also experience other popular San Diego-area sites.

 It is recommended that tickets be purchased online before visiting.
 A one-day pass is $58 for visitors 12 and older; $48 for children ages 3-11).